The site monitoring process

 The Scheme also offers contractors who have registered for the first time the option of having a New Contractor Visit (NCV).
-NCVs are carried out by a Scheme Monitor who will visit the site to help explain the Scheme’s aims and expectations, as well as answering any queries the site may have about registration.
+NCVs are carried out by a Scheme Monitor who will visit the main office address provided upon application to help explain the Scheme’s aims and expectations, as well as answering any queries the site may have about registration.
 NCVs are offered to new contractors free of charge.

 The Monitor’s report is a two page document with a high level summary on page 1 and detailed notes on page 2.
 The first page includes the site description, a summary of the scoring and an executive summary, as well as recording any innovative activities witnessed.
 Page 2 shows the Monitor’s notes against all five sections.